 Thank you for choosing The Cradle.
 Regardless of the circumstances that have brought you to our organization, we will endeavor to make your experience with us as positive, satisfying and fulfilling as possible.
 We view our relationship with you as a true partnership.
 To that end, we want to take this opportunity to tell you what you can expect from the staff of The Cradle and we want to explain what we expect from you.

+We embrace the importance of each client’s self-determination.
 We hope that you will be an active participant in our program and take full advantage of the many service opportunities that exist.
 We regard each client as a unique individual and we respect your desire to make decisions that are best for you based on the educational and counseling services you receive.
 It is important that you also understand that decisions you make may have implications for other clients.
 The nature of our mission is such that we must consider our clients equally.
 However, our first obligation is to promote and protect the interest of children.

-Please give the staff member with whom you are working reasonable notice so that we can make the appropriate arrangements.
+Should you wish to access your record, please give the staff member with whom you are working reasonable notice so that we can make the appropriate arrangements.
 (The Cradle’s usual business hours are from 8:30 am to 5:00 pm, Monday through Friday.
 Individual needs may be discussed with a counselor and arrangements may be made for after-hours appointments.)

+You should expect complete honesty from every staff member with whom you have contact.
 Similarly, it is imperative that you be completely honest with us.
 We believe that open communication is essential.
 In the event we feel that The Cradle’s services are not appropriate for you, we will give you an explanation.
 If you decide to withdraw from our services, it would be helpful for us to understand your reasons in order for us to continually improve.

 When you have a concern you should share it with your social worker.
 If you are more comfortable sharing your concern directly with the supervisor you may certainly do so.
 Please know, however, that it is our practice at The Cradle to keep all lines of communication open.
 Thus, you should expect that the supervisor will share your concern with your social worker.
 Open discussions can often address the concern and resolve the issue satisfactorily.
 If, however, you are not satisfied with the outcome after these discussions, you may initiate a formal Problem Resolution Process.